 Dedication Date: 2007

-Since its opening, Lovin has focused on providing a rigorous instructional program.
+Lovin focuses on providing a rigorous instructional program.
 Its success in this area is evident in the achievements of its students and staff along with accolades earned by the school.
-For example, in 2016, for the third consecutive year, Lovin Elementary earned recognition from the Georgia Department of Education as a 2015–16 Reward School in the “High Progress” category.
-The award honors schools among the top 10% of Title I schools in the state making the most progress in improving performance of the “all students” group over three years on statewide assessments.
-The school also has earned multiple recognitions through the 2016 Governor’s SHAPE Honor Roll.
-The award recognizes school level efforts in the areas of physical activity, nutrition, and wellness.
-Students also have stretched their higher-level thinking skills through school programs and clubs, including the Strategy Game Club, STEAM (Science, Technology, Engineering, Arts, and Mathematics) showcases, and Readers Rally.
-In addition, students participate in leadership opportunities at the school such as Safety Patrols, Peer Helpers, and Lovin Leaders.
+Lovin Elementary earned recognition three consecutive years from the Georgia Department of Education as a “High Progress Reward School”.
+The award honors schools among the top 10% of Title I schools in the state making the most progress in improving performance of all students.

 The school has earned multiple recognitions through the Governor’s SHAPE Honor Roll.
 The award recognizes school-level efforts in the areas of physical activity, nutrition, and wellness.
 Students also have stretched their higher-level thinking skills through school programs and clubs, including the Eco-Heroes Environmental Club, First Lego League, Girls on the Run, Tiger P.E.
 Club, Yearbook Club, and Readers Rally.
 In addition, students participate in leadership opportunities such as Safety Patrol, Jr. Beta Club, and Lovin Leaders.